 - Try various temperatures.
 In some cases, a warmed cup of water is more soothing than an icy one.
 You may also try heating up juice and other beverages to determine if they are more appealing, or offer popsicles.

 The professional in-home caregivers at Atlanta Home Care Partners are adept in creative approaches to help seniors stay hydrated, as well as in monitoring fluid intake to ensure sufficient fluids are consumed every day.
-Give the experts in elder care in Atlanta, GA a call at (404) 228-0103 to find out how we can help enhance the health of the elderly throughout Atlanta, right within the convenience and familiarity of home.
+Give the experts Decatur home care team a call at (404) 228-0103 or view our full service area.
+Find out how we can help enhance the health of the elderly throughout Atlanta, right within the convenience and familiarity of home.